sxmatch/sxmatch.github.io/_posts/2023-05-22-Glance-Per-Tenant-Quotas-for-Images-in-Xena.md

   5. Change the registered limit
      If user wants to change the registered limit for some resource, this limit should be deleted first, and then create a new one.

-- Steps To Configure Image Quota limit for Specific Project Glance also support to set image quota limit for specific project after setting the per-tenant quota limit,
+- Steps To Configure Image Quota Limit for Specific Project Glance also support setting image quota limit for the specific project after setting the per-tenant quota limit,

-  1. Prepare a system scoped token
+  1. Prepare a system-scoped token

      ```shell
      source /etc/kolla/admin-openrc.sh